JoeCool1971/bitburner/doc/source/guidesandtips/gettingstartedguideforbeginnerprogrammers.rst

     // Get root access to target server nuke(target);

-    // Infinite loop that continously hacks/grows/weakens the target server while(true) {
+    // Infinite loop that continuously hacks/grows/weakens the target server while(true) {
         if (getServerSecurityLevel(target) > securityThresh) {
             // If the server's security level is above our threshold, weaken it